How to Delete SharePoint Site

-How to Delete a SharePoint Site
+How to Delete a SharePoint Site in SP Online

 If you’re using SharePoint Online, here’s a reminder that you need to note.
 When you delete SharePoint site, you also remove subsites, content, and user information that are all part of the site.
 Also, if you delete a group connected to a team site, you also remove the Office 365 group that’s connected with it.

 The first thing that you should do is find the group-connected team site or communication site that you want to be removed permanently.
 Click Settings at the upper part of the site.
 You’ll see Site information; click it.
 Click Delete site that’s found at the bottom of the Edit site information field.

 If you want to delete team sites, just go to Delete Office 365 group field.
 Make sure you check the box where you confirm that you agree in deleting the group and all its associated resources.
 Then click the Delete button.

 You can also delete communication sites by going to Site Setting then to Delete This Site pane.
 There’s a warning there that says you are about to delete the web site.
 Once you’re sure to continue with the process, click Delete button at the bottom part of the pane.